TLDR

 - Donors and grants in one system.
 Individual giving, corporate gifts, and grant lifecycle management in a single platform.
 No add-ons required.

-- Audit-ready compliance reports.
+- compliance reports.
 Track restricted funds from award to expenditure and generate compliance documentation without a separate system.

 When Blackbaud Still Makes Sense